 Seniors, especially those with disabilities, still need some form of independence even when staying in assisted homes.
 So you’ll need to make a range of accommodations, including the use of senior care technology.
 Assistive technology includes any tool or service used to increase, maintain and improve the functional capabilities of seniors.

-Such technology may include an amplification device to make sounds easy to hear, or something as simple as a walker to improve mobility.
+Smart technology may include an amplification device to make sounds easy to hear, or something as simple as a walker to improve mobility.
 It could also be a magnifying glass for a senior adult with vision issues or a scooter that makes it possible to cover long distances.
 So, basically, assistive technology is anything that helps continued participation in daily activities.
 Here are some examples:

 Medical alert systems monitor the vitals of at-risk elders and signal the caregivers in case of anything.
 They come as smartphone apps and wearable devices like bracelets and necklaces.